 - Bake for 35 minutes until apples are soft and crisp topping is brown.

-- Let the crisp cool, then serve with ice cream!
+- Let the crisp cool, then serve with ice cream or whipped cream!